JeelDobariya38/PyFileHandling/CONTRIBUTING.md

-# Contributing to pyfilehandling
+# Contributing to PyFileHandling

-Thank you for considering contributing to the `pyfilehandling` repository!
+Thank you for considering contributing to the `PyFileHandling` repository!
 Your contribution is greatly appreciated.
 This guide will help you understand the process of contributing and how you can get involved.

 ## Table of Contents